-These Consolidated Financial Statements have been prepared in accordance with the International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB), and as adopted for use in the European Union (EU).
+These Consolidated Financial Statements have been prepared in accordance with the International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).

-The Consolidated Financial Statements are presented in Euro (€) and all values are rounded to the nearest thousand, except when otherwise indicated.
+The Consolidated Financial Statements are presented in Euro (\in) and all values are rounded to the nearest thousand, except when otherwise indicated.